wilkar1/demo-stibo/readme.md

 # Demo Project

-This is a demo project, which shows some of the data model inteactions we do in the Tagglo/PDS project.
+This is a demo project, which shows some of the data model interactions we do in the Tagglo/PDS project.

 The project objective is to generate a tabular report in CSV format from our data standard specification.